Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 where $\kappa_R$ is the Rosseland mean opacity and $\Sigma$ is the disk surface density.
 The vertical density profile of the disk is $\rho(z)$.
 If the vertical energy transport occurs via radiative diffusion (in some regions convection may also be important), then for $\tau \gg 1$ the vertical energy flux $F(z)$ is given by the equation of radiative diffusion,

-Let us assume for simplicity that {\em all} the energy dissipation occurs at $z=0$\footnote{Note that for disks in which the MRI is active numerical simulations by \citet{miller00} suggest that a significant fraction of the liberated energy is transported to high $z$ and dissipated at much smaller optical depths, possibly forming a hot ``corona".}.
+Let us assume for simplicity that {\em all} the energy dissipation occurs at $z=0$\footnote{In magnetized disks this is certainly not true, and both ideal \citep{miller00} and non-ideal \citep{hirose11} MHD simulations suggest that an interesting fraction of the dissipation may occur at low optical depths.}.
 In that case $F(z) = \sigma T_{\rm disk}^4$ is a constant with height.
 Integrating assuming that the opacity is a constant,

 where for the final equality we have used the fact that for $\tau \gg 1$ almost all of the disk gas lies below the photosphere.
 For large $\tau$ we expect that $T_{\rm c}^4 \gg T_{\rm disk}^4$, and the equation simplifies to,